Searea/dnd_weapons/info.md

 Deflect: Techniques this weapon use involve blocking and weaving as much as they do attacking.
 When a creature damages you with a weapon attack while you are wielding this weapon, you may use your reaction to reduce the damage by your dexterity modifier.
 This property may be applied to piercing weapons as well.

+Blocking (X): Uses durability to block, (Default x: All)
+    1) You must be aware (not Flat-footed, conscious, etc) in relation to the attack
+    2) Uses a Reaction (AoO)

+    Any weapons with this property are crosslisted as shields, and count as a shield for feats

+    Light Thrown: Any thrown weapons which are also light
+    Thrown: Any thrown weapons
+    Blades: Any bladed weapons: Spears, Swords (Curved or Straight)
+    Arrows: Any similar projectiles: sling rocks, arros, bolts, darts, etc Only applies for projectiles up to 1 size larger Fire/Lightning: Blocks elemental attacks that normally require a Reflex Save, you can choose to block instead of rolling the save, this acts as if you rolled a pass on the save (for purposes of things like Evasion).
+Can also block damage of this type from any attack roll (e.g. you get attacked with a flame spear doing 1d4 fire + 1d4 Piercing, one use can block the fire damage only)

+    All: Blocks any attack, most shields have this

+    Feat: Increase uses of blocking by 1 (as if durability is 1 higher) Magic Items: Auto-Repair after an Encounter?